- See a full list of publications

 - Explore connections, collaborators, related work and more

-My books include Heritage, Nostalgia and Modern British Theatre: Staging the Victorians (Palgrave, 2011), Theatre & Empire (Palgrave, 2016), Sherlock Holmes from Screen to Stage: Post-Millennial Adaptations in British Theatre (Palgrave, 2017) and the edited collection Neo-Victorian Villains (Brill, 2017).
+My books include Heritage, Nostalgia and Modern British Theatre: Staging the Victorians (Palgrave, 2012), Theatre & Empire (Palgrave, 2016), Sherlock Holmes from Screen to Stage: Post-Millennial Adaptations in British Theatre (Palgrave, 2017) and the edited collection Neo-Victorian Villains (Brill, 2017).
+My new monograph, The Contemporary History Play, is due to be published by Methuen Drama in 2024.

 My research interests include contemporary British historical playwriting, especially works which evoke the imperial past or the nineteenth century.
 I have published widely on neo-Victorian plays and performances, and adaptations and appropriations of Victorian and neo-Victorian fiction on stage and screen.
-My most recent monograph was on Sherlock Holmes, adaptation and modern British theatre.
-My next book project is on the contemporary history play in the 21st century, and is due in 2022.
+My most recent book project is on the history play in the 21st century, and is due in 2024.

 I welcome research proposals from students interested in British theatre and cultural history, and the relationships between theatre and history, memory, heritage and nostalgia.